mhenke/Cloudy-With-A-Chance-Of-Tests/readme.md

 The build.xml should be able to be used without any CFML code changes to your code base and only a few changes to build.properties that match your environment.

-This build.xml can be used for Continuous Integration with ColdFusion (without or with unit tests).
+This build.xml can be used for Continuous Integration with ColdFusion (without or with more tests).
 A syntax and other specific CFML checks will occur setting the stage for more testing and other progressions in the build.xml and your code base.

 Have fun, this is a journey not a sprint.
 Introduce this easy step, sit back and wait till your chance to do more.